-Other religious minorities such as the Jewish community also face serious challenges in Sudan.
-They are targeted by political and religious leaders over television and other forms of media.
-The Bahai community is not recognized in the country and can only operate in secret.
+Other religious minorities, such as the Jewish community, also face serious challenges in Sudan.
+They are targeted by political and religious leaders on television and other forms of media.
+The Bahá'í community is not recognized in the country and can only operate in secret.
 Jehovah's Witnesses also face harassment.
-Shia Muslims are not allowed to hold worship services (USCIRF, 2019).
-In summary, any religious group apart from Sunni Islam faces tremendous challenges to exercise their faith.
+Shia Muslims are not allowed to hold worship services (US State Department, IRFR 2021).
+In summary, any religious group other from Sunni Islam faces tremendous challenges to exercise their faith.